mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 ## Other limitations

-In addition to the per-item limitations of the macros presented above, there is also currently a global restriction: You can only use the proc-macros inside of a crate whose name is the same as the namespace in your UDL file.
+In addition to the per-item limitations of the macros presented above, there is also currently a global restriction: You can only use the proc-macros inside a crate whose name is the same as the namespace in your UDL file.
 This restriction will be lifted in the future.